SAP-samples/cloud-objectstore-java-sample/README.md

 Separate service implementations and configuration classes are provided for each of the Object Store Service provider.
 The right service implementation and configuration is loaded by spring boot based on the IaaS provider that the application is deployed on.

-A single DAO (Data Access Object)/ repository class calls the jclouds api’s to perform upload, download, delete operations on the Object Store.
+A single DAO (Data Access Object)/repository class calls the jclouds api’s to perform upload, download, delete operations on the Object Store.

 ## Referenced Libraries
 Following jclouds dependencies are used in the application.